seb-mueller/netlify-source/README.md

 # netlify-source
-Hugo sources for netlify deployment
+Hugo sources for netlify deployment of my new, shiny [blog](https://seb.netlify.com/) on geeky stuff i.e. Linux, R and bioinformatics.